Saying Goodbye

 Timing

-Given the charged atmosphere, it is best to aim at a 30 minute service.
-Most churches, crematoriums and funeral home chapels plan for a service of around 30 minutes.
-Only for a full religious service do you need to plan for 60 minutes.
+Given the charged atmosphere, it is best to aim at a service lasting no more than 30 minutes.
+Churches and funeral homes can handle longer, but crematoriums are usually on a tight schedule.
+Only for a full religious service in a church do you need to plan for 60 minutes.
 The minister/celebrant can adjust the service to fit a longer eulogy with personal words from some of the guests, but it is necessary for him/her to know in advance how long they will take.
 A returned soldier's tribute adds 5 minutes and a Masonic service adds 7 minutes.
 It is very difficult to include both in a 30 minute service.

 Counseling